TrojanGYM: A Detector-in-the-Loop LLM for Adaptive RTL Hardware Trojan Insertion: Methodology

-\textbf{Feedback} \begin{itemize} \item The Verilog compiler detected errors.
+\begin{promptfigure}[halign title=center, fontupper= , fonttitle= ] {\textbf{Representative prompts used for fixing syntax errors}} {Representative prompt used for syntax error correction, providing the compiler error log and faulty code to the LLM while instructing it to retain Trojan functionality.
+The testbench verification feedback is done in an identical manner.} \textbf{Feedback} \begin{itemize} \item The Verilog compiler detected errors.
 Fix the code.
 Retain the Trojan functionality. \item Here is the error message and the faulty code that needs to be fixed. \item Return the fixed, complete code and metadata in the exact same format. \end{itemize}